Your Bag

 10. Clove Essential Oil

 Clove oil is rich in eugenol, which is a great compound for flea prevention, as it is found to be toxic to fleas.
-You can use clove oil on your dogs infested with fleas, as this oil repels fleas and also kills other harmful bacteria.
+This is one of the best essential oils for fleas on dogs, you can use clove oil on your dogs infested with fleas, as this oil repels fleas and also kills other harmful bacteria.

 11. Geranium Essential Oil